-The Laguna del Iguanero is a beautiful space that was abandoned for many years until 2011, when it was conditioned for the enjoyment of locals and tourists.
+The Laguna del Iguanero has been a beautiful abandoned space for many years until 2011 when it was conditioned for the enjoyment of locals and tourists.

 The lagoon has a curious history.
 In 1935, in the middle of an intense cyclone, water currents were generated that flooded the entrance of the mine of El Tajo, forming a body of water that has been preserved and that, according to the villagers, extends through the system of tunnels located below the town.